lindseysim/templatize/README.md

 ## Lists ##

 Lists are marked with a `&`-prefix and can only take in an array.
-The output is english formatted with appropriate use of commas and 'and'-conjunction, as dicated by the length of the list.
-No other dynamic text or subsections should be nested within a list, and array values should be strings or numbers.
+The output is grammatically formatted with appropriate use of commas and/or the 'and'-conjunction, as dicated by the length of the list.
+No other dynamic text or subsections should be nested within a list and values within the array should be strings or numbers only for best results.

 &nbsp; *Template:*